dk1242/dk1242.github.io/_posts/2025-06-15-Image Based Lighting-2-SpecularIBL.md

 \end{align*}
 $$

-Here if we observe, we will find that the Cook-Torrance part is not constant over the integral as compared with diffuse part.
-It depends on the incoming light direction and on the incoming view direction too.
-To solve the integral for both variables will be too expensive and even precomputing for both will not be practical in real-time setting.
-We can follow a standard approach of splitting it into 2 parts which we can convolute separately.
+Here if we observe, we will find that the Cook-Torrance component of the reflectance equation is not constant over the integral, unlike the diffuse component.
+It depends on both the incoming light direction and the view direction.
+Solving this integral for both variables is computationally expensive and even precomputing for both will not be practical in real-time setting.
+A standard approach is to split the specular integral into two parts, which can be convoluted separately.

-If we rewrite the specular part of reflectance equations like following:
+If we rewrite the specular component of the reflectance equation as follows:

 $$
 \begin{align*}